kim3er/kim3er.github.io/source/_posts/2015-01-10-page-attributes-in-perch.markdown

 <perch:pages id="excerpt" label="Excerpt" type="textarea" />
 ```

-Would add two additional fields in the Page Details section of all pages.
+Adds two additional fields in the Page Details section of all pages.

 ![Page Attributes added](/images/page-attributes-1.png)

-This new content is saved at a page level, so it can now be exposed in our index page.
+This new content is saved at a page level, so it can now be exposed in our index page using our existing `perch_pages_navigation` implementation.
 By modifying 'perch/templates/navigation/item.html' to the following:

 ``` html
 <perch:before>